 You’ve probably seen this golden haired crusher stop by at your gym at some point.
-Born in Berkeley, Zak was introduced to climbing after a wilderness therapy excursion had him shuffling up a 5.9+ one week.
-Once home, he and his mom starting rope climbing at Ironworks.
-Soon after he joined the Ironworks teen team, where he slowly figured out the sport thanks to the coaches.
-Since he already spent so much of his time at the gym, sometimes even ditching school for a session, he ended up getting a job at Oakland’s very own GWPC, and from there went on to set routes.
+Born in Berkeley, Zoey was introduced to climbing after a wilderness therapy excursion had her shuffling up a 5.9+ one week.
+Once home, she and her mom starting rope climbing at Ironworks.
+Soon after she joined the Ironworks teen team, where she slowly figured out the sport thanks to the coaches.
+Since she already spent so much of her time at the gym (sometimes even ditching school for a session), she ended up getting a job at Oakland’s very own GWPC, and from there went on to set routes.

-When he’s not grunting up rocks or trying to discover fire, Zak spends his time on his computer playing games like Overwatch, visiting his best friend in Culver City, or driving to the next climbing trip.
+When she’s not grunting up rocks or trying to discover fire, Zoey spends her time on her computer playing games like Overwatch, visiting her best friend in Culver City, or driving to the next climbing trip.

 Dylin was born and raised in Pasadena, CA. Climbing rocks and setting plastic has been a part of his life for almost a decade now.
 He grew up climbing around Stoney Point with his pops, but it wasn’t till high school that he developed the passion he has for it now.
 Rock climbing has been nothing but fun and to him, that’s what it is first and foremost.
 He plans on doing it till the day he is reborn as a silverback gorilla.